Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ## What to “featurize”?

-In short: Everything that is _not_ content!
+In short: everything that is _not_ content!

 Everything we have in our local DB should be in code, so we can share it.